ncsa/Nightingale_real/docs/source/user_guide/running_jobs.rst

 squeue
 ~~~~~~~

-The ``squeue`` command is used to pull up information about the batch jobs submitted to the batch system.
+The ``squeue`` command is used to pull up information about batch jobs submitted to the batch system.
 By default, the ``squeue`` command will print out the JobID,  partition, username, job status, number of nodes, and name of nodes for all batch jobs queued or running within batch system.

 ============================ ============
 Slurm Command                Description